 1. Top Choice – K2 Full Control Home Pressure Washer

 Max Pressure: 110 Bar

 - Onboard Accessory storage

 - Can take water from a bucket or water butt

 - Clip To Hold Hose Feels Flimsy

 Karcher Make great pressure washers, their K2 model is no exception.
-It’s got a lance that has 4 different power settings so you can be sure not to damage anything and it’s got patio cleaning accessories with it.
+It’s got a lance that has 4 different power settings so you can be sure not to damage anything and although it’s a little over £100 I found it much better than the previous K2 Compact pressure washer when it comes to cleaning power so if you can stretch the little extra it’s totally worth it.

 All the accessories can be stored on the main body which is great because they are the exact size that they could just get lost in the shed never to be seen again.

 The only problem is that the hose retaining clip feels a little flimsy.
 It’s impossible to know if it’s actually going to break but it’d be a real pain if it did.

 The hose it comes with is about 4m long which is generally long enough to wash anything you need it to.
 It’s 1m longer than the Bosch EasyAquatak so the whole thing tips over less.